cpalmquist19/learn_dsa/course/modules/one/module/module1_course1_1.md

 ## Practice Questions

-1. What is the main difference between **linear** and **non-linear** data structures?
+1Q.
+What is the main difference between **linear** and **non-linear** data structures?
+1A.
+Linear structures arrange elements sequentially, while non-linear structures can have elements connected to multiple other elements
-2. Can you think of a real-world example for a `hash table`?
+2Q.
+Can you think of a real-world example for a `hash table`?
+2A.
+A dictionary is a real-world example of a hash table.
+It maps keys to values, allowing for efficient lookups.
-3. Why would you choose an `array` over a `linked list`, or vice versa?
+3Q.
+Why would you choose an `array` over a `linked list`, or vice versa?
+3A.
+An array is faster for random access, while a linked list is faster for insertion and deletion.
-4. How does the choice of data structure affect *program performance*?
+4Q.
+How does the choice of data structure affect *program performance*?
+4A.
+The choice of data structure can significantly affect program performance.
+For example, a hash table can provide O(1) time complexity for lookups, while a linked list can provide O(n) time complexity for lookups.

 ## Next Steps
 - Review the *basic concepts* covered